What is a Pace Lead?

 - Welcome runners that have signed up for your pace group, explain your strategy, answer questions, and give updates during the race.

 - Wear ATC branded gear only: It is key that you are "in uniform" so participants can find you and know that you are the official leaders.
-You are not expected to wear Mizuno shoes or apparel outside of the uniform provided.
+You are not expected to wear Adidas shoes or apparel outside of the uniform provided.

 - Run as even splits as possible.
 Goal is to come in right at or seconds under the assigned finish time.